Higher Semiadditive Algebraic K-Theory and Redshift: Atomic Objects

 \begin{proof} We wish to show that $G$, the right adjoint of $F$, is itself a left adjoint, namely that it preserves colimits.
-Since $B$ are atomic generators, \cref{molecular-conservative} and \cref{yon-at-colims} show that $\yon|_B$ is conservative and preserves colimits, so that it suffices to show that $\yon|_B G$ preserves colimits.
-By \cref{adj-yon-diag}, we know that $\yon|_B G = F^* \yon|_{FB}$.
-By assumption $F B$ are also atomic, so that by \cref{yon-at-colims}, $\yon|_{FB}$ preserves colimits.
-Finally, the pre-composition $F^*$ always preserves colimits, concluding the proof. \end{proof}
+Let $Y_i\colon \II \to \DD$ be a diagram, and we wish to show that $G(\colim Y_i) \cong \colim G Y_i$.
+By the Yoneda lemma, this is equivalent to checking that for every $X \in \CC$ we have